10 News: Melbourne

 Traffic Reporter Vanessa O'Hanlon left after six years (2003–2008) in 2008 for ABC News Breakfast.
 Emma Notarfrancesco left after four and a half years (2010–2015), to work for Formula 1's Australian media team on Friday 20 February 2015.
 Jimmy Wirtanen then returned to the role.

 In November 2014, Candice Wyatt joined Stephen Quartermain as co-anchor of the bulletin, but returned to reporting just over two years later when the bulletin returned to a solo-anchor format.

 In May 2018, Network 10 announced that Jennifer Keyte would leave the Seven Network to present the bulletin replacing Stephen Quartermain, who was redeployed to his former role of presenting sport on the bulletin.

 Past presenters of Network 10's Melbourne news included David Johnston, who presented the flagship evening bulletin for 16 years (alongside the likes of Jana Wendt and Jo Pearson) until his departure for HSV-7 in 1996.

-The Melbourne bulletin is simulcast across most of Victoria via Southern Cross 10, to the city of Mildura via Mildura Digital Television, most of Tasmania via TDT10, Remote and Eastern Australia via Central Digital Television and to the city of Darwin via Darwin Digital Television.
+The Melbourne bulletin is simulcast across most of regional Victoria via 10 Regional Victoria, to the city of Mildura via 10 Mildura, most of metropolitan and regional Tasmania via 10 TDT, the south areas of Remote and Eastern Australia via 10 Central and to the city of Darwin via 10 Darwin.

-In September 2020, studio production for the Melbourne bulletin was shared with the Adelaide bulletin until it returned to a solo Melbourne bulletin on 3 February 2023.
+In September 2020, studio production for the Melbourne bulletin was merged with the Adelaide bulletin with opt-outs for local news, sport and weather alongside shared content; the bulletins were separated and Melbourne returned to a solo bulletin on 3 February 2023.

+Fill in presenters include Candice Wyatt, Stephen Quartermain (News), Adrian Franklin, Nick Butler and Caty Price (Sport), Steph Baumgartel (weather).

+Brisbane (Queensland statewide)

+10 News Queensland is presented from TVQ's studios at Mt Coot-tha by Sharyn Ghidella, with sport presenter Veronica Eggleton, and weather presenter Liz Cantor.

+The Brisbane edition is simulcast across regional Queensland via 10 Regional Queensland, the Gold Coast via 10 Northern NSW and Gold Coast and the north areas of Remote and Central Australia via 10 Central.
+Reporters are also based at a remote newsroom on the Gold Coast.